fivetran/dbt_quickbooks/README.md

 - [Are there any resources available?](https://github.com/fivetran/dbt_quickbooks/#-are-there-any-resources-available)

 ## What does this dbt package do?
-- Produces modeled tables that leverage QuickBooks data from [Fivetran's connector](https://fivetran.com/docs/applications/quickbooks) in the format described by [this ERD](https://fivetran.com/docs/applications/quickbooks#schemainformation) and builds off the output of our [QuickBooks source package](https://github.com/fivetran/dbt_quickbooks_source).
+- Produces modeled tables that leverage QuickBooks data from [Fivetran's connector](https://fivetran.com/docs/applications/quickbooks) in the format described by [this ERD](https://fivetran.com/docs/applications/quickbooks#schemainformation).

 - Enables users with insights into their QuickBooks data that can be used for financial statement reporting and deeper analysis.
 The package achieves this by:
   - Creating a comprehensive general ledger that can be used to create financial statements with additional flexibility.